slowernews/wisdom-tldr/chapters/chapter_appendix.md

 - My life has been a series of questions and odd experiments.
 - /r/buyitforlife
 - Since he has taken the red pill his hobbies are: working out, writing, mentoring, harem management and self improvement.
+> *'Each of us, when our day's work is done, must seek our ideal, whether it be love or pinochle or lobster à la Newburg, or the sweet silence of the musty bookshelves.' -- O. Henry*
 -->